odojs/odo/README.md

 # Backend plugins
 ## [Express](http://expressjs.com/)
+Express is a web application framework.
+It provides structure for url handling, request parsing, templating and more.

 The web context is based around express.
 Plugins exposed in the web context are given an opportunity to register against different parts of express to define routes and extend the express system.

 ```coffee